zugdev/algo.h/README.md

 ### an algo collection
 *might* add notes and references later

-- bfs
+- **BFS (Breadth-First Search)**

-breath first search, goes by levels first all distance = 0 nodes, then all distance = 1 nodes...
+  Breadth-First Search explores nodes level by level.
+It first visits all nodes at distance 0, then all nodes at distance 1, and so on.

-- dfs
+- **DFS (Depth-First Search)**

-depth first search, chooses a path from root and goes to the end of it recursively before returning. it proceeds by doing all possible paths and marking already visited ones.
+  Depth-First Search explores as far as possible along each branch before backtracking.
+It chooses a path from the root and goes to the end of it recursively before returning.
+It proceeds by exploring all possible paths and marking already visited nodes.

-- kosajaru
+- **Kosaraju's Algorithm**

-finds strongly connected components, this can also be used to find elbows and articulations
+  Kosaraju's Algorithm finds strongly connected components in a graph.
+This can also be used to identify articulation points and bridges.

 ### understanding